-FCWCS anticipates fielding the following athletic teams: cross country (boys and girls), basketball (boys and girls), flag football, tennis (boys and girls), and volleyball (girls).
+FCWCS anticipates fielding the following athletic teams: cross country (boys and girls), basketball (boys and girls), flag football, and volleyball (girls).
 Students participating must maintain a 2.0 GPA.
-Students must maintain a good behavioral record with the Dean's Office in order to be eligible to participate (see Extra-Curriculum Participation Guidelines in Addendum).
+Students must maintain a good behavioral record with the

+Dean's Office in order to be eligible to participate (see Extra-Curriculum Participation Guidelines in Addendum).